adaptlearning/adapt-contrib-spoor/README.md

 ####Client Local Storage / Fake LMS / Adapt LMS Behaviour Testing
 When spoor is installed, scorm_test_harness.html can be used instead of index.html to allow the browser to store LMS states inside a browser cookie.
 This allows developer to test LMS specified behaviour outside of an LMS environment.

+##Limitations
+To be completed.

+##Browser spec
+This component has been tested to the standard Adapt browser specification.